-- IC.4.8.1 A standalone nonprogrammable circuit must be used that will check for any of the following conditions: - a.
+- IC.4.8.2 Signals from any sensors must be sent directly to the BSPD.
+Outputs from other modules may not be used in place of the raw sensor signals. - IC.4.8.3 The BSPD must monitor for the following conditions: - a.
 Both of the following for more than one second: - Hard braking (for example >0.8 g deceleration but without locking the wheels) - Throttle greater than 10% open - b.
 Loss of signal from the braking sensor(s) - c.
 Loss of signal from the throttle sensor(s) - d.
-Removal of power from the BSPD circuit - IC.4.8.2 When any of the above conditions exist, the following must happen: - Shut off power to the electronic throttle - Shut off fuel flow - Close the throttle to the idle position - IC.4.8.3 The BSPD may only be reset by power cycling the Primary Master Switch. - IC.4.8.4 This device must be provided in addition to the plausibility checks which are carried out in the ETC which interprets the drivers throttle request and controls the engine throttle position. - IC.4.8.5 The team must devise a test to prove these required functions during Technical Inspection.
+Removal of power from the BSPD circuit - IC.4.8.4 When any of the above conditions exist, the BSPD must: - Shut off power to the electronic throttle - Shut off fuel flow - Close the throttle to the idle position - IC.4.8.5 The BSPD must only be reset by cycling the Primary Master Switch IC.8.4.3 OFF and ON - IC.4.8.6 The BSPD must not reset when the Cockpit Master Switch IC.8.4.4 is turned OFF - IC.4.8.7 The BSPD signals and function must be able to be checked during Technical Inspection by having one of: - a.
+A separate set of detachable connectors for any signals from the braking sensor(s), throttle sensor(s) and removal of power to only the BSPD device. - b.
+An inline switchable breakout box available that allows disconnection of the brake sensor(s), throttle sensor(s) individually and power to only the BSPD device.